PFL 6 (2021)

 The PFL 6 mixed martial arts event for the 2021 season of the Professional Fighters League was held on June 25, 2021.
 This was the third regular season event of the tournament and included fights in the Heavyweight and women's Lightweight divisions.
-This event will aire on ESPN2, with the prelims on ESPN+.
+This event was aired on ESPN2, with the prelims on ESPN+.

 Background

 The event was headlined by Two-time Olympic gold medalist Kayla Harrison and Cindy Dandois.

 The co-main was to be a bout between 2019 Professional Fighters League season Heavyweight Champion Ali Isaev against Renan Ferreira.
 Ali Isaev was forced to withdraw from the event after not being medically cleared to compete.
 Stepping in for Isaev to fight Renan Ferreira was PFL newcomer Stuart Austin.
-Austin however was pulled from the bout due to unknown reasons and replaced by returning PFL fighter, Carl Seumanutafa.
+Austin however was pulled from the bout for unknown reasons and replaced by returning PFL fighter, Carl Seumanutafa.

 A heavyweight bout between Ante Delija and Hatef Moeil was scheduled for this event.
 However, Moeil had to pull out and was replaced by Chandler Cole.

 A bout between heavyweight alternates Klidson Abreu and Jamelle Jones also took place on the card.

 A bout between Fabrício Werdum and Brandon Sayles was expected to take place at this event.
 However, Werdum had to pull out off the bout after suffering injuries from his last bout.

 A lightweight bout between former UFC and WEC Lightweight champion Anthony Pettis and undefeated Alexander Martinez was expected to take place at PFL 4.
 However, Pettis withdrew due to illness and Martinez was scheduled to face Natan Schulte.
 Schulte's opponent Raush Manfio - who replaced an injured Mikhail Odintsov - faced Pettis at this event.

 Movlid Khaybulaev and Lance Palmer were scheduled bouts at PFL 4 against Sheymon Moraes and Jesse Stirn respectively.
 However, both were pulled from their bouts and rescheduled against each other at this event.

 At weigh-ins, Olena Kolesnyk came in at 157.6 lb, 1.6 pounds heavy for her lightweight bout against Larissa Pacheco.
 As a result, Kolesnyk was docked one point, fined 20 percent of her purse, lost one playoff point and was deemed ineligible to win playoff points should she prevail.
 Pacheco automatically earned three playoff points, with the ability to gain more by scoring a finish.